-''' SERVER_HOST : the interface where the server listens for ← client data connections connections '''

-SERVER_PORT : the port where the server listens for ← client data

-'''

-ADVERTISE_HOST : Advertise this server as having the ←

-following IP in the

-control connection.
-This is useful if the ←

-server is behind

-a NAT firewall and the public address is ←

-different from

-SERVER_HOST.

-CMD_HOST : the interface where the server listens for ←

-control commands

-'''
+SERVER_HOST client data : the interface where the server listens for \hookleftarrow connections SERVER_PORT client data : the port where the server listens for $ \leftarrow $ offene adda connections ADVERTISE_HOST following IP : Advertise this server as having the $ \leftrightarrow $ in the control connection.
+This is useful if the $ \leftrightarrow $ server is behind a NAT firewall and the public address is $ \hookleftarrow $ different from SERVER_HOST.

-- CMD_PORT : the port where the server listens for $\ \hookleftarrow$ control commands - ACL : File containing the list of server DNs $\ \hookleftarrow$ that are allowed $$\operatorname{access}$$ to the command port - UFTPD_MEM : the maximum memory (Java heap size) $\ \hookleftarrow$ allocated to the UFTPD server - $\texttt{MAX_STREAMS}$: the maximum number of parallel TCP streams \hookleftarrow per connection - BUFFER_SIZE : the size of the buffer (in kilobytes) for \hookleftarrow reading/writing local files - PORT_RANGE : (optional) server-side port range in the \leftrightarrow form 'lower:upper' that will be - used for data connections.
-By default, any \hookleftarrow free ports will be used. - Example: set to '50000:50500' to limit the \hookleftarrow port range.
+- CMD_HOST : the interface where the server listens for \leftarrow control commands - CMD_PORT : the port where the server listens for $\, \hookleftarrow \,$ control commands - SSL_CONF : File containing SSL settings for the $\, \leftarrow \,$ command port - ACL : File containing the list of server DNs ↔ that are allowed access to the command port - UFTPD_MEM : the maximum memory (Java heap size) $\, \hookleftarrow \,$ allocated to the UFTPD server - MAX_CONNECTIONS : the maximum number of concurrent control $\ \leftrightarrow$ connections per client IP - MAX_STREAMS : the maximum number of parallel TCP streams \hookleftarrow per connection - BUFFER_SIZE : the size of the buffer (in kilobytes) for ↔ reading/writing local files - PORT_RANGE : (optional) server-side port range in the ↔ form 'lower:upper' that will be used for data connections.
+By default, any ↔ free ports will be used.
+Example: set to '50000:50500' to limit the ↔ port range.
+NOTE ports in this range must not be ↔ used by other services! - DISABLE_IP_CHECK : (optional) in some situations, the client ↔ IP can be different from the one that was sent to the UFTPD server ↔ .
+This will lead to rejected transfers.
+Setting this variable to a non ↔ -zero value will disable the IP check.
+Only the one-time password will ↔ be checked.

-'''

-DISABLE_IP_CHECK : (optional) in some situations, the client ←

-IP can be different from

-the one that was sent to the UFTPD server ←

-.
-This will lead to rejected

-transfers.
-Setting this variable to a non ←

--zero value will disable the

-IP check.
-Only the one-time password will ←

-be checked.

-'''